loldope19/Project-Experipets/README.md

 1. From the Login Screen, click "Log In" to access the main Desktop.
 2. Click the "Care" icon to open the Pet Care application.
 3. Monitor the pet's needs and the daily Task List.
+You can switch between these panels using the arrow buttons.
-4. Use the main toolbar (Feed, Clean, Play) to open sub-menus and then the contextual inventory to use items and complete tasks.
+4. Use the main toolbar (Feed, Clean, Play) to access your inventory.
+5. Interact with items: drag cleaning tools and chew toys, but click the Ball or Laser Pointer to activate their unique modes.
-5. Click the "Shop" button to buy more items as needed.
+6. Click the "Shop" button to buy more items as needed.
-6. "Shut Down" button within the Desktop progresses the day, but pet stats will decay.
+7. "Shut Down" button within the Desktop progresses the day, but pet stats will decay.

 ## 🗺️ Roadmap (Future Plans for v0.5 & Beyond)